A lot or a little?

 If you can stomach boy-world jokes about bodily functions and middle-school anxiety, this adaptation is deliciously age appropriate and wittily executed.
 Unlike many other movies featuring child actors, none of this ensemble (with the possible exception of Moretz) look plucked from the world of juvenile modeling.
 They do look like the sort of wimpy, uncool kids the more physically developed, socially adept middle-schoolers have always and will always push to the side.
 Gordon is a riot as the determined but clueless Greg, but as his BFF Rowley, Capron is definitely the scene stealer of the movie, imbuing his chunky, sunny character with an adorable sense of self.
 The Heffley parents, played by veteran comedic actors Steve Zahn and Rachael Harris are forgettable, as this is one of those rare movies where adults are rather unnecessary.

-The running gag in the movie is utterly brilliant in its simplicity.
+The running gag in Diary of a Wimpy Kid is utterly brilliant in its simplicity.
 There's a moldy, way-past-rotten slice of cheese that nobody, even the school janitor, bothered to throw away.
 As time passed, any student who even accidentally touched the cheese was branded with the "cheese touch," a malady infinitely worse than the cooties.
 There are various close-ups of the cheese as it ages throughout the school year, and it's obvious something truly awful is going to happen with the cheese.
 Of course, the "cheese touch" is just a stand-in for all of the myriad artificial reasons young adolescents alienate each other during those horrifying years we call middle school.

 Families can talk about Greg's hilarious single-minded quest to be deemed "popular" in middle school.
 How does Greg's attitude differ from Rowley's and Angie's?
-How accurate a reflection of middle-school life is this story?
+How accurate a reflection of middle-school life is Diary of a Wimpy Kid?
 Kids: Have you ever been bullied, either in person or online?

 What does Greg's mom mean when she says: "It's our choices that make us who we are"?
 How did Greg follow her advice?